-The site, “high above the Thames and on the edge of a Saxon hunting ground”, was chosen by William the Conqueror, says the Royal Collection Trust, and construction began around 1070.
-It finished approximately 16 years later.
+Windsor Castle has served as a royal family home for almost 1,000 years.
+The site, “high above the Thames and on the edge of a Saxon hunting ground”, was chosen by William the Conqueror, says the Royal Collection Trust.
+Construction on the castle began around 1070 and was finished approximately 16 years later.

-The castle “was originally built to secure the western approach to London”, the trust adds, “but easy access from the capital and proximity to a royal hunting forest recommended it early on as a royal residence’.
+The castle “was originally built to secure the western approach to London”, the Trust adds, “but easy access from the capital and proximity to a royal hunting forest recommended it early on as a royal residence”.

-Henry II began replacing Windsor’s original timber walls with stone towards the end of the 12th century, but it was during the reign of Edward III, in the late 14th century, that the castle was transformed into a gothic palace, much of which is still seen today.
+Henry II began replacing Windsor’s original timber walls with stone towards the end of the 12th century, but it was during the reign of Edward III, in the late 14th century, that the castle was transformed into a gothic palace, much of which is still seen today

-What is it the castle used for?
+What is the castle used for?

 Windsor Castle remains a functioning residence for the royal family, with around 150 people working and living on the site.

-The Queen stays at Windsor for a week in June, when she attends the service of the Order of the Garter and the Royal Ascot race meeting.
+She also presides over Investiture ceremonies at the castle throughout the year, and stays at the castle for a week in June to attend the service of the Order of the Garter and the Royal Ascot race meeting.

-Although the building housing the chapel dates back to the 13th century, most of the current construction was carried out under Edward IV, who was buried in St George’s in 1483.
+Although the building housing the chapel dates back to the 13th century, most of the current construction was carried out under Edward IV, who was buried in St George’s Chapel in 1483.

 He is not the only member of royalty to be interred there – Henry VIII and his third wife Jane Seymour, Charles I, George III, George VI, Princess Margaret and the Queen Mother are also among those buried at the chapel.

-More recently, Prince Harry’s uncle Prince Edward and Sophie Rhys-Jones – now the Earl and Countess of Wessex – tied the knot there in 1999, while Prince Charles, the Prince of Wales, married Camilla Parker-Bowles at the chapel in 2005.
+The chapel has been a venue for royal weddings since the future King Edward VII married Princess Alexandra of Denmark in 1863.
+More recently, Prince Edward and Sophie Rhys-Jones – now the Earl and Countess of Wessex – tied the knot there in 1999, while Prince Charles married Camilla Parker-Bowles at the chapel in 2005.

 St George’s has space for around 800 guests, far fewer than the 2,000 at Westminster Abbey, where Prince William and Kate Middleton were married in 2011, and the 3,500 that can fit into St Paul's Cathedral, where Prince Charles and Lady Diana Spencer – later Diana, Princess of Wales – said “I do” in 1981.